What is laryngitis?

 Laryngitis refers to when the vocal cords or voice box in the throat become swollen and irritated.
 It can happen suddenly, getting worse within the first three days before going away by itself in one to two weeks[1].

-The symptoms of laryngitis can include a sore throat, a hoarse or croaky voice, losing your voice, a cough that won’t go away, and the need to frequently clear your throat.
+The symptoms can include a sore throat, a hoarse or croaky voice, losing your voice, a cough that won’t go away, and the need to frequently clear your throat.
 If a child has laryngitis, they may also have a high temperature of 38 degrees or above, a decreased appetite and, rarely, difficulty breathing.

 But what causes this illness, is it infectious and just how common is it?
 Keep reading to learn more about laryngitis.